wagtail/wagtail/docs/editor_manual/documents_images_snippets/collections.md

 # Collections

 Access to specific sets of images and documents can be controlled by setting up ‘collections’.
-By default all images and documents belong to the ‘root’ collection, but users with appropriate permissions can create new collections through the **Settings -> Collections** area of the admin interface.
+By default, all images and documents belong to the ‘root’ collection, but users with appropriate permissions can create new collections through the **Settings -> Collections** area of the admin interface.

 ![Collections listing with three rows: Bakeries, BreadPage Images, Other](../../_static/images/collections_list.png)